An axiomatic characterization of the Brownian map: Introduction

 \begin{theorem} The (infinite) doubly marked Brownian map measure $\mustwo$ is the only measure on $(\gmsspace^2, \mmsigma^2)$ with the following properties.
-(Here a sample from the measure is denoted by $(S,d,\nu,x,y)$.) \begin{enumerate} \item The law is invariant under the Markov operation that corresponds to forgetting $x$ (or $y$) and then resampling it from the measure $\nu$.
+(Here a sample from the measure is denoted by $(S,d,\nu,x,y)$.) \begin{enumerate} \item The law is invariant under the Markov operation that corresponds to forgetting $x$ (or $y$) and then resampling it from the measure $\nu$ (multiplied by a constant to make it a probability measure).
 In other words, given $(S,d,\nu)$, the points $x$ and $y$ are conditionally i.i.d.\ samples from the probability measure $\nu/\nu(S)$. \item Fix $r > 0$ and let $\mathcal E_r$ be the event that $d(x,y) > r$.
 Then $\mustwo(\mathcal E_r) \in (0, \infty)$, so that $\mustwo(\mathcal E_r)^{-1}$ times the restriction of $\mustwo$ to $\mathcal E_r$ is a probability measure.
-Under this probability measure, the following are true for $s = r$ and also for $s = d(x,y) - r$. \begin{enumerate} \item There is an $\mmsigma^2$-measurable random variable that we denote by $L_s$ (which we interpret as a ``boundary length'' of $\partial \fb{x}{s}$) such that {\em given} $L_s$, the random metric measure spaces $\fb{x}{s}$ and $S \setminus \fb{x}{s}$ are conditionally independent of each other.
+Suppose that we have chosen an orientation of $S$ by tossing an independent fair coin.
+Under this probability measure, the following are true for $s = r$ and also for $s = d(x,y) - r$. \begin{enumerate} \item There is an $\mmsigma^2$-measurable random variable that we denote by $L_s$ (which we interpret as a ``boundary length'' of $\partial \fb{x}{s}$) such that {\em given} $L_s$ and the orientation of $S$, the random oriented metric measure spaces $\fb{x}{s}$ and $S \setminus \fb{x}{s}$ are conditionally independent of each other.
 In the case $s = r$, the conditional law of $S \setminus \fb{x}{s}$ depends only on the quantity $L_s$, and does so in a scale invariant way; i.e., there exists some fixed $a$ and $b$ such that the law given $L_s = C$ is the same as the law given $L_s = 1$ except that areas and distances are respectively scaled by $C^a$ and $C^b$.
-The same holds for the conditional law of $\fb{x}{s}$ in the case $s = d(x,y)-r$. \item In the case that $s=d(x,y) - r$, there is a measurable function that takes $(S,d,\nu,x,y)$ as input and outputs $(S,d,\pi,x,y)$ where $\pi$ is a.s.\ a good measure (which we interpret as a {\em boundary length} measure) on $\partial \fb{x}{s}$ (which is necessarily homeomorphic to a circle) that has the following properties: \begin{enumerate} \item The total mass of $\pi$ is a.s.\ equal to~$L_s$. \item Suppose we first sample $(S,d,\nu,x,y)$, then produce $\pi$, then sample $z_1$ from $\pi$, and then position $z_2, z_3, \ldots, z_n$ so that $z_1, z_2, z_3, \ldots, z_n$ are evenly spaced around $\partial \fb{x}{s}$ according to $\pi$ following an orientation of $\partial \fb{x}{s}$ chosen by tossing an independent fair coin.
+The same holds for the conditional law of $\fb{x}{s}$ in the case $s = d(x,y)-r$. \item In the case that $s=d(x,y) - r$, there is a measurable function that takes $(S,d,\nu,x,y)$ as input and outputs $(S,d,\pi,x,y)$ where $\pi$ is a.s.\ a good measure (which we interpret as a {\em boundary length} measure) on $\partial \fb{x}{s}$ (which is necessarily homeomorphic to a circle) that has the following properties: \begin{enumerate}[(i)] \item The total mass of $\pi$ is a.s.\ equal to~$L_s$. \item Suppose we first sample $(S,d,\nu,x,y)$, then produce $\pi$, then sample $z_1$ from $\pi$, and then position $z_2, z_3, \ldots, z_n$ so that $z_1, z_2, z_3, \ldots, z_n$ are evenly spaced around $\partial \fb{x}{s}$ according to $\pi$ following the orientation of $\partial \fb{x}{s}$.
 Then the $n$ ``slices'' produced by cutting $\fb{x}{s}$ along the leftmost geodesics from $z_i$ to $x$ are (given $L_s$) conditionally i.i.d.\ (as suggested by Figure~\ref{fig::shards} and Figure~\ref{fig::slicedecomposition}) and the law of each slice depends only on $L_s/n$, and does so in a scale invariant way (with the same exponents $a$ and $b$ as above). \end{enumerate} \end{enumerate} \end{enumerate} \end{theorem}